Parathyroidectomy: Procedure

 Recovery after the operation tends to be swift.
 The PTH level is back to normal within 10 to 15 minutes, and can be confirmed by intraoperative rapid assessment during the operation.
 However, the remaining may take hours to several weeks to return to their normal functioning levels (as they may have become dormant).
 Calcium supplements are therefore often required to prevent symptoms of hypocalcemia and to restore lost bone mass.

 The patient is placed in a semi-Fowler position and the neck is extended.
 An abbreviated Kocher incision is made and the platysma muscle is dissected horizontally.
 The strap muscles are released off of the thyroid gland.
 Then the thyroid gland is mobilized and the parathyroid arterial is The entire parathyroid adenoma is identified and dissected out.
 PTH monitoring can begin at this time and will show falling PTH levels if the entire adenoma has been resected.

 Complications

+Parathyroidectomy often lacks complications.
+Rarely, complications relating to the wound may occur.
+Complications relating to operative strategy, pathology, and failure to find an adenoma are complex and difficult to address.